hashkat/hashkat/docs/tutorial12.md

 ### Preference Class - Tweet Transmission

-An agent's tweet transmission is the probability that an agent will retweet a tweet of a particular type.
-This is defined in the *preference_classes* section of **INFILE.yaml**, where the probability that an agent will retweet a tweet of the possible tweet types (plain and musical, different ideology, same ideology, humorous) is determined by its agent type.
+*tweet_transmission* is the probability that an agent of a particular agent type will be retweeted based on tweet content.
+This is defined in the *preference_classes* section of *INFILE.yaml*.

 ```python
 preference_classes: